anandyelloju/beginners-coding-sheet-py/3.Loops/README.md

 12) Write a Program to Check Whether a Number N entered by user is Palindrome or Not
 13) Write a Program to Check Whether a Number is Prime or Not
 14) Write a Program to Display Prime Numbers Between Two Intervals (entered by user) Example: Enter two numbers: 0 20 Prime numbers between 0 and 20 are: 2 3 5 7 11 13 17 19
+15) Write a Program to check whether a number entered by the user is an Armstrong number or not.